the-turing-way/the-turing-way/book/content/introduction/introduction.md

 This is sometimes easier said than done.
 Sharing these research outputs means understanding data management, library sciences, sofware development, and continuous integration techniques: skills that are not widely taught or expected of academic researchers and data scientists.

-The Turing Way is a handbook to support students, their supervisors, funders, and journal editors in ensuring that reproducible data science is "too easy not to do".
+*The Turing Way* is a handbook to support students, their supervisors, funders, and journal editors in ensuring that reproducible data science is "too easy not to do".
 It will include training material on version control, analysis testing, open and transparent communication with future users, and build on Turing Institute case studies and workshops.

-This project is openly developed and any and all questions, comments and recommendations are welcome at our GitHub repository: [https://github.com/alan-turing-institute/the-turing-way](https://github.com/alan-turing-institute/the-turing-way).
+The project also demonstrates open and transparent project management and communication with future users, as it is openly developed at our GitHub repository: https://github.com/alan-turing-institute/the-turing-way.
+Any and all questions, comments and recommendations are welcome.
+All resources for the *[Boost your research reproducibility with Binder](https://github.com/alan-turing-institute/the-turing-way/tree/master/workshops/boost-research-reproducibility-binder)* and *[Build your own BinderHub](https://github.com/alan-turing-institute/the-turing-way/tree/master/workshops/build-a-binderhub)* workshops we have delivered, as well as how to organise a [Book Dash](https://github.com/alan-turing-institute/the-turing-way/tree/master/workshops/book-dash) (a one day book sprint), are also openly available and will soon be submitted to the [Journal of Open Source Education](https://jose.theoj.org/) (JOSE) to maximise the impact of the outputs of *The Turing Way*.

 ### The book itself